 Drug class: Intravenous nutritional products

 Medically reviewed by Drugs.com.
 Last updated on Aug 22, 2022.

 The objective of nutritional management of infants and young pediatric patients is the provision of sufficient amino acid and caloric support for protein synthesis and growth.

-Typically, TrophAmine® is admixed with B. Braun's 50% or 70% Dextrose Injection USP supplemented with electrolytes and vitamins and administered continuously over a 24 hour period.
+Typically, TrophAmine® is admixed with 50% or 70% Dextrose Injection USP supplemented with electrolytes and vitamins and administered over a period of time not to exceed 24 hours.

 Total daily fluid intake should be appropriate for the patient’s age and size.
 A fluid dose of 125 mL per kilogram body weight per day is appropriate for most infants on TPN.
 Although nitrogen requirements may be higher in severely hypercatabolic or depleted patients, provision of additional nitrogen may not be possible due to fluid intake limits, nitrogen, or glucose intolerance.

 Cysteine is considered to be an essential amino acid in infants and young pediatric patients.
 An admixture of cysteine hydrochloride to the TPN solution is therefore recommended.
 Based on clinical studies, the recommended dosage is 1 mmole of L-cysteine hydrochloride monohydrate per kilogram of body weight per day.

 In many patients, provision of adequate calories in the form of hypertonic dextrose may require the administration of exogenous insulin to prevent hyperglycemia and glycosuria.
 To prevent rebound hypoglycemia, a solution containing 5% dextrose should be administered when hypertonic dextrose solutions are abruptly discontinued.